selfup/smache/README.md

 ## Current Benchmarks

+On a single shard (so imagine just one ets table)

 ~13k req/s in an Alpine Docker Container running on Ubuntu 17.10 in production mode on a 2 Core Intel i7 from 2013

 **CPU Info**